Encryption

 response includes the expiration time

-for each of the requested keys.
+value in UTC time zone.
 The service automatically rotates the keys when they expire

-and returns a new alias for the key after rotating the key.
+for the updated key after rotating the key.

-Thus, subsequent calls to getEncryptionKeys
+Thus, subsequent calls to getPublicEncryptionKeys

-return the same aliases and expirations
+return the same ids and expirations